Azure-Samples/aks-managed-prometheus-and-grafana-bicep/README.md

 ## Architecture

-This sample provides a set of Bicep modules to deploy an [Azure Kubernetes Service(AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster, an [Azure Monitor managed service for Prometheus](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-overview) resource, and [Azure Managed Grafana](https://learn.microsoft.com/en-us/azure/managed-grafana/overview) instance for monitoring the performance and health status of the cluster and workloads.
+This sample provides a set of Bicep modules to deploy an [Azure Kubernetes Service(AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster, an [Azure Monitor managed service for Prometheus](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-overview) resource and an [Azure Managed Grafana](https://learn.microsoft.com/en-us/azure/managed-grafana/overview) instance for monitoring the performance and health status of the cluster and workloads.
 The following diagram shows the architecture and network topology deployed by the sample:

 ![AKS Architecture](images/architecture.png)